plant720/Yu-Lab/content/authors/YuXinyi/_index.md

 ---
 # Display name
-title: ZHANG Zhen
+title: YU Xinyi

 # Username (this should match the folder name)
 authors:
-  - ZHANG Zhen
+  - YU Xinyi

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Doctor of Yu Lab
+role: Master of Yu Lab

 # Organizations/Affiliations
 organizations: